top of page

 What to expect of Pico do Arieiro

 When visiting Pico do Arieiro, you can expect to see some extraordinary views.
 The whole trail PR1 is just incredible itself.
 Especially the part closer to Pico do Arieiro.
 It's not uncommon to see cloud inversions.
 The best way to learn about the weather conditions on Pico do Arieiro is by checking the online webcam.
 To predict cloud inversion I'm checking the elevations of clouds in a weather app.
 If the clouds are expected to be bellow 2000 meters, it means that you might be lucky to see a spectacle.
-The cloud inversions can occur at any time of the day
+The cloud inversions can occur at any time of the day.
+Remember that Pico do Arieiro is a high-altitude peak, so although it’s just a 45-minute drive from the beach, the temperature can be drastically different from sea level.
+Be prepared and bring a sweater, jacket, and hat just in case—you might really need them.

 Being Madeira's number 1 attraction, Pico do Arieiro attracts many visitors.
 In recent years, it has become a ritual for people to visit this peak at sunrise, resulting in what we now know as "The sunrise traffic."
 Hundreds of cars are driven to the top and then left in very random locations.
 The incorrectly parked cars later block the way for tour buses, preventing them from passing or turning back.
 Whenever the top parking is full, the police must control the traffic and block the road.
 So, if you're planning on visiting Pico do Arieiro, never leave your car in an incorrect place!